Animation¶

 mv

-then, all we need to do to move the molecule is to assign a new vector to the attribute coordinates.
+- then, all we need to do to move the molecule is to assign a new vector to the attribute

 Important